USS Midland: Post-war decommissioning

 Because of the reduced need for cargo ships following World War II, Midland decommissioned at New Orleans, Louisiana, 13 November 1945 and was returned to the War Shipping Administration (WSA) the same day for service under the Maritime Commission as Coastal Harbinger.

 Merchant service

-Coastal Harbinger was used by several shipping companies from 1945–1948, when she was placed in the reserve fleet before being sold.
+Coastal Harbinger was used by several shipping companies from 1945 to 1948, when she was placed in the reserve fleet before being sold.

 On 1 June 1948, she was sold to The Republic of China for "no cost" and renamed Union Banker.
 She was scrapped in 1970.